BayoDev/RISCky_CORE/README.md

-# RISCky_CORE
+# <div align="center"> RISCky_CORE </div>

 ## Overview

-Verilog implementation of a RISC-V core.
+Verilog implementation of a RISC-V core for FPGA.
 At the current state the core implements all of the basic RV32I instructions in a non-pipelined fashion.

 The current core is already divided into the five major execution phases: